About the Course

 In partnership with the California Tribal Families Coalition and the California Department of Social Services, The Resource Center for Family-Focused Practice at UC Davis Human Services is offering an opportunity for anyone working with child welfare system-involved children and families to participate in our Advanced ICWA Training Program.

-Typically offered in a closed cohort model, we are now opening it up to a broader audience for open enrollment.
 This curriculum, developed for child welfare professionals, aims to enhance understanding of ICWA legislation, requirement and best practices in working with Tribes and Native American families.
 We believe that anyone working with system-involved families can benefit from this training, which is why we are extending this opportunity to all interested individuals.

 Who Should Attend

-A cohort of 30 individuals will be selected through an application process to participate in this training program.
 Like any specialized area of practice, ICWA requires advanced skills and deep knowledge for true implementation and compliance.
 This program aims to develop a specialized workforce to serve as liaisons and ICWA champions within their respective agencies.

-Delivered online, the curriculum is designed for individuals with a basic understanding on ICWA and includes content-rich instruction, experiential learning, practice sessions and robust Tribal representation from Tribes and Tribal social service agencies throughout California.
+The curriculum is designed for individuals with a basic understanding on ICWA and includes content-rich instruction, experiential learning, practice sessions and robust Tribal representation from Tribes and Tribal social service agencies throughout California.

 Requirements to pass the training program